mzattera/v4j/docs/010/index.md

-	I can't see how f,p, cph(iph), cfh(ifh) can be part of some coding scheme since they are so dependant on first line of a paragraph (unless the whole first line is setting up a cipher for the rest of the paragraph).
-No...another reference here: http://voynich.net/Arch/2004/09/msg00442.html	(STOLFI TALKING ABOUT GROVE WORDS) The graphs are new, but the explanation for those peaks in the line-sorted graph may be a discovery that John Grove made several
+	I can't see how f,p, cph(iph), cfh(ifh) can be part of some coding scheme since they are so dependant on first line of a paragraph (unless the whole first line is setting up a cipher for the rest of the paragraph).  -> ESATTAMENTE IL MIO PUNTO, DA CITARE No...another reference here: http://voynich.net/Arch/2004/09/msg00442.html	(STOLFI TALKING ABOUT GROVE WORDS) The graphs are new, but the explanation for those peaks in the line-sorted graph may be a discovery that John Grove made several